arminyahya/gulp-es3-typescript/README.md

 # gulp-es3-typescript

-clone and run npm i
+npm i

+then

+npm run start

+then open index.html from file